Beuth-Erdelt/DBMS-Benchmarker/README.md

 This is equivalent to `python dashboard.py`.

-Alternatively you may use a [Jupyter notebook](Evaluation-Demo.ipynb).
+Alternatively you may use a [Jupyter notebooks](https://github.com/Beuth-Erdelt/DBMS-Benchmarker/blob/master/Evaluation-Demo.ipynb), see a [rendered example](https://beuth-erdelt.github.io/DBMS-Benchmarker/Evaluation-Demo.html).

 ## Benchmarking in a Kubernetes Cloud